StanEpp/OpenGL_Raytracing/README.txt

 This application is my first raytracer which uses OpenGL and its compute shader.
 The whole naive raytracing algorithm is written in GLSL and can be found in the file "cs.glsl".

+[INFORMATION]
+I used the boost library and the Rply library for loading the .ply files.

 [SCENE DESCRIPTION]
 It is possible to create your own scenes using primitves like spheres, polygons and planes.
 For lightning you can use point lights and directional lights.